replicatedhq/replicated-docs/docs/reference/template-functions-static-context.md

 func Lookup() map[string]interface{}
 ```

-The lookup function can be used to _look up_ resources in a running cluster.
-It uses the Helm [lookup](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/#using-the-lookup-function) function behind the scenes.
-Returns a resource or resource list.
+Lookup uses the Helm lookup function to search resources in a running cluster and returns a resource or resource list.
+For more information about the Helm lookup function, see [lookup](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/#using-the-lookup-function) in the Helm documentation.

 ```yaml
 repl{{ Lookup "API_VERSION" "KIND" "NAMESPACE" "NAME" }}